 Rule 206(4)-5 defines a “regulated person” as an SEC-registered investment advisor, a registered broker or dealer subject to pay to play restrictions adopted by a registered national securities association, or a registered municipal advisor subject to pay-to-play restrictions adopted by the Municipal Securities Rulemaking Board.

 When the Commission added municipal advisors to the definition of regulated person, the SEC also extended the third-party solicitor ban’s compliance date to June 13, 2012.
 However, at the time the final municipal advisor registration rule was not in effect, so the SEC extended the third-party solicitor ban’s compliance date from June 13, 2012 to nine months after the compliance date of the final rule, which is July 31.
+Last June, the SEC charged Philadelphia-area private equity firm TL Ventures Inc. with violating pay-to-play rules by continuing to receive advisory fees from the city and state pension funds within two years after an associate made a $2,500 campaign contribution to a Philadelphia mayoral candidate and a $2,000 campaign contribution to the governor of Pennsylvania.

 That was the SEC’s first case under the 2010 pay-to-play rules, which prohibit investment advisors from providing advisory services for pay – either directly to a government client or through a pooled investment vehicle – for two years following a campaign contribution by the firm or certain associates to political candidates or officials in a position to influence the selection or retention of advisors to manage public pension funds or other government client assets.